Police video from 'Cop City' operation doesn't show shooting

 The officers head in the direction of the gunshots as radio traffic bounces back and forth.
 At one point, one of the officers, seemingly reacting to the radio traffic, says, “You (expletive) your own officer up.”

-Activists have singled out that comment, saying on social media that it supports assertions some of them made from the beginning that the trooper was shot by friendly fire.
+Activists have singled out that comment, saying on social media that it supports assertions some made from the beginning that the trooper was shot by friendly fire.

 The GBI has said that records show that a handgun found at the scene was purchased by Tortuguita in September 2020.
 Ballistics analysis has confirmed that the bullet that injured the trooper matches that gun, the agency said.